jalasoft/Microfocus-homework-phonebook/README.md

 ![menu](images/menu.png)

 By selecting either **New...** or **Open...**.
-In both cases, a common file dialog opens to choose an existing file to define a new file.
+In both cases, a common file dialog opens to choose an existing file or to define a new file.
 If the user chooses an existing file, the application gets populated:

 ![main window](images/theApp.png)

-Now the user can perform following operation:
+Now the user can perform following operations:

 * view contact detail
 * create a new contact